Cardiac rehabilitation: Uses and requirements

 CR is useful for those who are recovering from a recent cardiac emergency, those who need assistance managing their chronic stable angina symptoms, those who have recently undergone cardiac surgeries, and in many other cases.
+Exercise-based cardiac rehabilitation for people with coronary heart disease improves outcomes, including reducing the risk of myocardial infarction and hospitalisation and improving health-related quality of life.
 However, traditional CR is not an option for some individuals.
 Some patients are discouraged from participating in the typical exercise component of CR, including those with unstable angina, intracavitary thrombus, and more.